-Lecture Delivered in Memorial Hall, March 12, 1895-A Mature Woman-What is Man?-The Unknowable-Life Is a Mystery-The Pace We Go-The Machinery to Work With.
+Lecture Delivered in Memorial Hall, March 12, 1895-A Mature Woman-What is Man?-The Unknowable- Life Is a Mystery-The Pace We Go-The Machinery to Work With.

-Ladies and Gentlemen:-I am here to-night at your request, to answer before the court that tries a man and gives a just decision-where each man is a juror and decides for himself, where each lady sits as jurist-whose conclusions are filed away for herself, family, and her friends.
-A woman can live an active life for forty-five or fifty years.
+LADIES AND GENTLEMEN: -I am here to-night

+at your request, to answer before the court that tries a man and gives a just decision-where each man is a juror and decides for himself, where each lady sits as jurist whose conclusions are filed away for herself, her family, and friends.
+A woman can live an active life for fortyfive or fifty years.
 Then she is looked upon as a mature woman, from whom her neighbors seek counsel.
 She will go to church, to state-houses, political and national holiday gatherings for the purpose of picking up a few crumbs of knowledge, to bring back and impart to her children, grandchildren, her husband, neighbors, and friends.

 Allow me, in the introduction of the subject of Osteopathy, to tell you I am proud all over.
-I don't know why nature or nature's God opened one of my eyes to see a small corner of His work.
-Over twenty years I have stood in the courts of God as an attorney.
-I have questioned and cross-questioned, and directed my questions positively on all parts of this subject that I desired to investigate.
-The questions that I asked myself were about the following: "Have I a mind capable of comprehending or solving by my force of philosophy the great question 'What is man?'"
-You remember that I spoke then as a man whose mouth would not be closed through fear.
+I don't know why nature or nature's God opened even one of my eves to see a small corner of His work.
+Over twenty years I have stood in the courts of God as an attornev. have questioned and Ι crossquestioned, and directed my questions positively on all parts of this subject which I desired to investigate.
+The questions that I asked myself were about as follows: "Have I a mind capable of comprehending or solving by my philosophy the great question, "What is man?'
+"You remember that I spoke then as a man whose mouth would not be closed through fear.
 That question "What is man?" covers all the questions embraced in the universe-all questions, none left, "Who is God?"
 "What is life?"
 "What is death?"
 "What is sound?"
 "What is love?"
 "What is hatred?"
 Any individual one of these wonders can be found in that great combination, Man.
 Is anything left?
 Nothing.
-Do you find any principle in heaven, on earth, in mind, in matter or motion, that is not represented by kind and quality in man's make-up?
+Do you find any principle in heaven, on earth, in mind, in matter or motion, that is not represented by kind and quality in man's makeup?
 You find the representation of the planets of heaven in man.
 You find the action of those heavenly bodies represented in yours.
-You find in miniature mind controlling the power of mo-You find in reason that it is the result of a conclusion backed by the ability known as the power of knowledge.
-And when the machine was constructed it was given the power of locomotion, self-preservation, all the passions of all the beasts of the field, and all the aspirations of God Himself in kind.
+You find in miniature, mind controlling the power of motion.
+You find in reason that it is the result of a conclusion backed by the ability known as the power of knowledge.
+And when the machine was constructed it was given the power of locomotion, self-preservation, all the passions of the beasts of the field, and all the aspirations of God.
 All these qualities you find in man.
-The same qualities you find in a more refined condition in woman, she being the sensitive part of the whole make-up of the human race.
+The same qualities you find in a more refined form in woman, she being the sensitive part of the whole make-up of the human race.
 She is a finer principle than man.
 She is sensory, man motor.
 He is motor, she is intellectual.